 There’s no need to choose between pumpkin and pecan pie recipes with these easy Pumpkin Pecan Cheesecake Bars!

-In case you haven’t looked at your calendar, we’re one week away from Thanksgiving!
+Thinking about what you’re going to have on your Thanksgiving menu?
 If you haven’t yet settled on what to make yet, these Pumpkin Pecan Cheesecake Bars would make a perfect addition to your spread!

 They have a buttery graham cracker crust, which I SO prefer to a regular pie crust, a thick layer of decadent cheesecake, and pecan topping that tastes like those holiday nuts you can get in the mall.
 I can almost smell them now…